TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 *   How long we retain and how we protect the information. and
 *   What rights and link to control your personal data.

 We ask that you read this Privacy Policy carefully and familiarize yourself with its content.
-If you have any questions or concerns after reading this, please contact us at support@kongregate.com.
+If you have any questions or concerns after reading this, please contact us at 1-800-678-2319, or support@kongregate.com.

 1\.
 What Information We Collect